xHotch/flower-state-classification/src/flower_state_classification/cv/training/README.md

 # Model Training

 ## PyTorch
-Deprecated, use ultralytics or PaddleDetection instead.
+Rmoved, use ultralytics or PaddlePaddle instead.

 ## Ultralytics
 For ultralytics training, refer to https://docs.ultralytics.com/modes/train/.
 Before training, make sure the desired dataset is exported in the YOLO format.
 Afterwards simply install the ultralytics library using: